 We arrived around 10 am and parked easily at the main entrance to the park.
 The kids were thrilled to see a big green open space for them to run around on.
 We decided to head towards the maze, there were plenty of direction signs for us to follow.

-On the way to the maze we came across the most beautiful formal gardens.
-We stopped and admired the many beautiful plant and flowers that were in bloom.
+On the way to the maze, we came across the most beautiful formal gardens.
+We stopped and admired the many beautiful plant and flowers that were in bloom at Worden Park.

 Our maze adventure got off to an interesting start when we found a false entrance it was all good fun though.
 Daisy and Jake were so excited to lead the way.
 The maze is made up of ancient hedging.
 After going down a few too many dead ends we cheated a little and used the gate to get to the middle.